-When you purchase a GARN[®] Wood Heating System, treatment chemicals are provided for the initial fill of your GARN WHS unit, and twice per year chemical testing is free for the life of your GARN unit.
-To protect your investment follow the simple GARN Water Treatment Program outlined below.
+When you purchase a GARN® Wood Heating System, treatment chemicals are provided for the initial fill of your GARN WHS unit, and initial chemical testing.\ To protect your investment follow the simple GARN Water Treatment Program outlined below.
 Properly maintained, you should have years of reliable and trouble-free service from your GARN unit.

-LIMITATIONS: With the purchase of your GARN[®] WHS unit you are provided sufficient PreCleaner and Corrosion Inhibitor to treat the water volume of your unit under normal conditions.
-Greater than 95% of all installs fall within this description.
+\LIMITATIONS: With the purchase of your GARN® WHS unit you are provided sufficient PreCleaner and Corrosion Inhibitor to treat the water volume of your unit under normal conditions.
+Greater than 80% of all installs fall within this description.
 However, variables may be present in your particular system installation that may require the purchase of additional chemicals to complete your program properly.
-Examples of variables that may require additional chemical purchases include, but are not limited to: additional significant system water volume, biological infestation of the fill water, major leaks in an existing system, accidental overflows, etc. However, customer support services including testing and consultation with regards to your water treatment program are included at no charge.
-Requested services beyond those pertinent to the program may incur additional charges.
+Examples of variables that may require additional chemical purchases include, but are not limited to: additional significant system water volume, biological infestation of the fill water, major leaks in an existing system, accidental overflows, etc. Customer support services including ongoing testing and consultation with regards to your water treatment program will incur additional charges.
+Requested services beyond those pertinent to the program will also incur additional charges.
 All questions can be addressed to PrecisionChem Water Treatment.

 READ ALL INFORMATION BELOW before starting chemical treatment of your the GARN WHS unit.
 Quality fill water combined with proper cleaning, treatment and twice per year follow up should assist your GARN WHS unit in providing years of low cost, environmentally friendly wood heating.
 Shipped with your unit is sufficient Cleaner and Water Treatment chemical to initially clean and treat most GARN WHS units at start-up.
 Difficult fill water or extensive and/or dirty existing heat delivery systems may require additional chemical at an additional cost.
-The GARN[®] Water Treatment Program begins with the SAMPLE BOTTLE packaged with the water treatment program box.
+The GARN® Water Treatment Program begins with the SAMPLE BOTTLE packaged with the water treatment program box.
 This program combines diligent water testing, with bypass filtration and chemical treatments tailored to your individual situation.